TheLeprechaun25/CHESCA/README.md

-# CHECA
+# CHESCA
-Code for the paper "Winning the 2023 CityLearn Challenge: a Community-based Hierarchical Energy Coordination Algorithm"
+Code for the paper "Winning the 2023 CityLearn Challenge: a Community-based Hierarchical Energy Systems Coordination Algorithm"

 ## Requirements